daq-tools/kotori/doc/source/index.rst

 .. include:: _resources.rst

+.. _kotori:

 Welcome to Kotori!
 ==================

-*Kotori* is a multi-channel, multi-protocol data acquisition and graphing toolkit based on InfluxDB_, Grafana_, Mosquitto_, Twisted_ and Autobahn_.
+    *Kotori* is a multi-channel, multi-protocol data acquisition and graphing toolkit based on InfluxDB_, Grafana_, Mosquitto_ and Twisted_.

-It is a convenient component for building telemetry solutions and test benches addressing different aspects of collecting and storing sensor data from a multitude of data sources and devices.
+    It is a convenient component for building flexible telemetry solutions and test benches by addressing different aspects of collecting and storing sensor data from a multitude of data sources and devices.

 About